lewisblake/MRA-Parallel/README.md

 In user_input.m, the areas requiring user input are as follows:

 dataSource: | 'satellite' | 'simulated' |
     - These are the dataSource's for the data provided.
+Default is 'satellite'.
     - In order to use a different data set, see the section of load_data.m below and feed the case string for the data used to dataSource in user_input.m.

 calculationType: | 'prediction' | 'optimize' | 'likelihood' |
+Default is 'likelihood'.
 calculationType can be set to any of the following calculation modes:
 	- prediction: Uses given values for the parameters (theta and varEps) and just conducts spatial prediction.
 Parameters can be changed in load_data.m
 	- optimize: Optimizes over the range, variance and measurement error.
 The range and variance parameters are stored as a vector: theta.
 The measurment error is stored as a double: varEps.